For more information about the Urban Child Symposium:

 Panel Two Materials

-The symposium will feature a presentation by keynote speaker Melody Barnes, Vice Provost for Global Student Leadership Initiatives and Senior Fellow, Robert F. Wagner Graduate School of Public Service, New York University; Chair, Forum for Community Solutions, Aspen Institute; Assistant to the President and Director, White House Domestic Policy Council (2009-12).
+The symposium featured a presentation by keynote speaker Melody Barnes, Vice Provost for Global Student Leadership Initiatives and Senior Fellow, Robert F. Wagner Graduate School of Public Service, New York University; Chair, Forum for Community Solutions, Aspen Institute; Assistant to the President and Director, White House Domestic Policy Council (2009-12).

 Moderated by Gloria Danziger, Senior Fellow, Sayra and Neil Meyerhoff Center for Families, Children and the Courts